mikaelvesavuori/minion/README.md

 ## What to know

 This solution uses cURL to call OpenAI APIs.
-OpenAI will not train their models based on API calls, so this is a "safer" solution than, for example, using the web version.
+OpenAI will not train their models based on API calls, so this is a "safer" solution than, for example, using the web version of ChatGPT.

 ## Prerequisites